blocksds/sdk/docs/content/technical/build_process.md

 Because of all the custom `gcc` options required to build NDS binaries correctly, it is possible that new options are required after `gcc` updates, or old options need to be removed, etc. Most of the options can be modified in the makefile of a BlocksDS project.
-However, sme of this is hidden from the user in `specs` files located [here](https://github.com/blocksds/sdk/tree/master/sys/crts).
+However, some of this is hidden from the user in `specs` files located [here](https://github.com/blocksds/sdk/tree/master/sys/crts).
 This is done purely for end user convenience and to reduce the amount of breaking changes to user project Makefiles.
 You can skip the `specs` files and